JulianoGianlupi/cc3d-nanoHub-tool-maker/README.md

 ```
 The ```<short tool name>``` needs to be between 3 and 15 alphanumeric characters without spaces.
 The ```<full-path-to-your-cc3d-project>``` is where the ```.cc3d``` of your CompuCell3D simulation is. ```<full-path-to-new-tool-directory>``` is the tool repo.

-If you're using Windows some files might have lost run permissions.
+Some files might have lost run permissions.
 You need to check two files in your tool repo:
 1. ```invoke``` file in the ```middleware``` subdirectory,
 1. And the ```.sh``` file in the ```bin``` subdirectory.